 In this work, we report on the design and experimental probing of a plasmonic-based malaria sensor using an aluminum metasurface.
-The sensor -- an array of nanoholes, operates in the visible spectral region.
-It provides label-free sensing of pLDH, which we test by spiking into phosphate-buffered saline (PBS).
-We measure a sensor sensitivity of $360$~nm/RIU, LOD of $1.3$~nM and an equilibrium binding affinity of $71$~nM for the pfLDH antigen interaction with its IgG antibody.
+The sensor is an array of nanoholes and operates in the visible spectral region.
+It provides label-free sensing of pLDH, which we test by spiking pLDH into phosphate-buffered saline (PBS).
+We measure a sensor sensitivity of $360$~nm/RIU (refractive index units), an LOD of $1.3$~nM and an equilibrium binding affinity of $71$~nM for the pfLDH antigen interaction with its IgG antibody.
 The LOD of $1.3$~nM achieved using aluminum nanoholes is better than the LOD of $ 23.5$~nM previously reported using gold nanoholes~\cite{Bohdan2020}.
-Our results may open up new possibilities for designing cost-effective and highly sensitive malaria sensors based on plasmonics.
-As the antibody we use also binds to pLDH from other plasmodium species, the detection of pfLDH and other species pLDH in real blood samples as whole blood lysate would be the next step for the sensor.
+Our results may therefore open up new possibilities for designing cost-effective and highly sensitive malaria sensors based on plasmonics.
+As the antibody we use also binds to pLDH from other plasmodium species, the detection of pfLDH and other species pLDH in real blood samples in the form of whole blood lysate would be the next step for the sensor's development.

 The paper is structured as follows: in Section II, we provide the physics of our sensor.
 In Section III, we describe the optical setup, the experimental methods used, and the functionalization protocol followed to develop the plasmonic-based malaria sensor.
 In Section IV, we provide our experimental results and compare them with the calculated results based on a finite element method (FEM) using the software COMSOL.
 In Section V, we provide a summary and an outlook on future~work.